patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Battery/Battery.md

 ### Low severity

-To style a battery as low severity, pass "1", "info", or "low" to `severity`.
+To style a battery as low severity, pass "low" or `BatterySeverity.low` to `severity`.

 ```js file="./BatteryLowExample.tsx"